 November 24, 2016: According to a recent retailer survey by Couponbox.com, coupons have the potential to increase monthly revenue by approximately 40 percent.

-The survey asked successful retailers who offer coupons to anonymously report their total online sales and their total coupon sales for the last 30 days.
-The results show that these retailers earned $29,435 per month on average via coupon sales.
+The survey asked 49 randomly-selected online retailers to anonymously report their total regular sales and their total coupon sales for the last 30 days.

-After factoring in these monthly coupon sales over a year, that comes to approximately $350,000 in extra revenue.
-There are many way businesses can use coupons to market their products, including platforms like Groupon.
+There are many ways businesses can use coupons to market their products, including platforms like Groupon.
 However, it can be difficult to decide exactly how to offer a great coupon deal so that it is beneficial to both your customers and your business.

 Why Should Businesses Use Coupons?

 Unfortunately, many businesses believe that offering coupons is a waste of money or can be damaging to a brand.

 It’s true that coupons do come at a cost and have the potential to be used incorrectly.
 However, they are also an important sales and marketing tool.